First and foremost, we are a family and everyone who attends any of our courses or buys any of our apparel, becomes part of that family.

-Our company brand, style, attitude and passion, is what sets us apart from other Firearms Training providers.
+Our company brand, style, passion and "no-one-likes-us-we-don't-care" attitude, is what sets us apart from other firearms training companies.

-When we deep-dived what exactly that "uniqueness" meant, it was an epiphanic moment...certainly for me and we discovered that rather than base our training ethos and design our courses around anything too "generic" or too "military", we should base it on my own experiences.
+When we got into the weeds of what exactly that "uniqueness" meant, it was an epiphanic moment...certainly for me and we discovered that rather than base our training ethos and design our courses around anything too "generic" or too "military", we should base it on my own experience.

 What do I mean by that?

-Being under fire or being balls deep in a contact, under those conditions, changes the entire dynamic of a Firefight in so many different ways, that they bare little resemblance to being under fire as part of a large scale Military Unit Operation...and THAT is how we decided to "shape" our Firearms Training concept.
+Being under fire or being balls deep in a firefight, under those conditions, changes the entire dynamic of a firefight in so many different ways, that they bare little resemblance to being under fire as part of a large scale military operation...and that is how we decided to "shape" our firearms training concept.

-We made the decision to redefine what constitutes a "Hostile Environment" - a long overdue conversation, that rarely gets discussed.
+We made the decision to redefine what constitutes a "hostile environment" - a long overdue conversation, that rarely gets discussed - we prefer "non-permissive" environment.

-As far as we are concerned, it is NOT the "location" of where you are operating, that makes it a "Hostile" environment, it is the "nature" of your role and the consequences for you and your team, when under fire/captured/caught, that makes it "Hostile".
+We believe that it is not only the "location" of where you are operating, that makes it a "non-permissive" environment, it is also the "nature" of your role and the consequences for you and your team, when under fire/captured/caught, that makes it "hostile".

-Since our inception, in 2018, we have witnessed an alarming amount of rigidity, emanating from within the UK Firearms Training Industry as a whole.
-It has become overwhelmingly formal, too rigid, too purist in concept, too beurocratic and, in some cases, almost political in design and that is NOT who Go Noisy are, nor do we want to be associated with that kind of training concept or with that mentality and approach to training.
+Since our inception, in 2018, we have witnessed an alarming amount of rigidity, emanating from within the UK firearms training industry as a whole.
+It has become overwhelmingly formal, too rigid in concept, too beurocratic and, in some cases, has become a haven for a clique of self-appointed firearms purists with an almost feral resistance to change and that is NOT who Go Noisy are, nor do we want to be associated with that kind of training concept or with that mentality and approach to training.

-Neil Davis is a 24-year British Army Veteran and a former Advanced Agent Handler (AAH) with a covert British Army Intelligence Gatherining Unit, where he successfully recruited and ran covert HUMINT Sources from within terrorist groups and organised crime gangs in numerous countries around the world and for which he was awarded a QCVS in the 2007 New Years Honours List, for his contribution to British Government, Intelligence Gathering operations.
+Neil Davis is a 24-year British Army Veteran and a former Advanced Agent Handler with Joinst Support Group (NI), a covert British Army Intelligence Gatherining Unit, where he successfully recruited and ran covert HUMINT Sources from within terrorist groups and organised crime gangs in numerous countries around the world and for which he was awarded a QCVS in the 2006 New Years Honours List, for his contribution to British Intelligence Gathering operations.

 Since leaving the military in 2006, Neil kinda stuck to what he knew best and was involved in both covert Intelligence Collection and low-profile/covert, Close Protection "corporate" operations in Iraq, Afghanistan, Libya and Sri Lanka.
 In Sri Lanka, along with a former member of the Portuguese Special Branch, he organised, planned and conducted covert Intelligence Gathering operations in Sri Lanka, against the LTTE over a 3 year period, on behalf of a Western Government body.
 Their collaborative Intelligence Reports were used in the subsequent UN Dossier addressing "War Crimes and Human Rights Violations" submitted to the Sri Lankan Government in 2012.